 An annotated bibliography lists all of the reference sources you used in your history fair project.
 Each source listing must be followed by an annotation, that is, a brief explanatory note describing how you used the source in your project and how it helped you understand your topic.

-HOTRHF IMPORTANT NOTE: When using automated citation tools, be sure to use one that allows you to select a specific style guide.
-Some tools, like EasyBib, assign a combination of styles and may result in documentation not being in compliance with Rule 17.
+When using automated citation tools, be sure to use one that allows you to select a specific style guide.
+Some tools, like EasyBib, assign a combination of styles and may result in documentation not being in compliance with Rule 18.
+REMEMBER that NHD rule 18 states: Style for citations and bibliographic references must follow the principles in a recent edition of one of the following style guides:

 Your bibliography should have at least six different types of sources (eg., encyclopedia, newspaper, magazine, book, interview, etc.).
 It is not acceptable to rely exclusively on Internet sources for your research.
 Judges will examine your bibliography carefully to see that you consulted and used a wide range of sources.

 Your bibliography must be divided into two sections, one listing primary sources and the second listing secondary sources.
-For more information on these kinds of sources, click here.
 You should use the annotation to explain why you categorized a particular source as primary or secondary, if that is likely to be at all controversial.
-Historians do sometimes disagree and there's not always one right answer, so justify your choice to the judges.
+Historians do sometimes disagree and there is not always one right answer, so justify your choice to the judges.

 There are several format standards for bibliography.
 These standards, often referred to as style guides, contain rules about what information to include in a citation as well as about punctuation, capitalization, underlining or italicizing, and so on.
 Whatever style guide you choose, you must use it consistently throughout your bibliography.